sanikapatil3005/Jenkins-CI-CD-Pipeline/README.md

 4. Kubernetes deployment applied on Amazon EKS
 5. Poll SCM enabled for automatic builds

+## Proof of Execution
+Screenshots of Jenkins pipeline execution, EKS cluster, Kubernetes resources, and application output are included in the screenshots folder.

 ## Note
 Application source code is not included in this repository as the project focus was on DevOps automation and deployment.